Camel K plugin (deprecated)

 --output

-Just output the generated integration custom resource (supports: yaml or json or k8s).
+Just output the generated integration custom resource (supports: YAML or JSON or k8s).

 List integrations